Self-dual Gravitational Instantons in Conformal Gravity: Conserved Charges and Thermodynamics: Generalized Eguchi-Hanson instantons

-where the bolt radius is defined as $f(r_b) = 1 - a^4/r_b^4 + b/r_b^2 = 0$.
-It is clear that in the limit $b\to0$ these topological invariants reduces to the obtained in the original Eguchi-Hanson metric, recall, $c=6$ and $\chi = 2$.
+In the limit $b\to0$ these topological invariants reduce to those of the original Eguchi-Hanson metric, namely $c=-3$ and $\chi = 2$.
 These results for the topological numbers take into account the right periodicity of the angular variables, cf. \cite{Eguchi:1978gw}, and the normalization in~\eqref{signatura}.
-Other special cases are worth mentioning: When $a=0\neq b$ the signature is $c=3$ and $\chi $ seems to diverge.
-When both parameters are non-zero and obey $b=4a^2$, $\chi = 2$.
+Other special cases are worth mentioning: When $a=0\neq b$ the Chern-Pontryagin index is $c=-3$ and $\chi=2$, which are equivalent to the invariants of the original Eguchi-Hanson metric.

 The Euclidean on-shell action of conformal gravity evaluated on the self-dual Bach-flat generalization of the Eguchi-Hanson solution~\eqref{LaMetrica} with metric function~\eqref{LaFormaAutodual} gives